 1 U.S. checking or savings account required to use Zelle®.
 Transactions between enrolled consumers typically occur in minutes and generally do not incur transaction fees.

 2 In order to send payment requests or split payment requests to a U.S. mobile number, the mobile number must already be enrolled with Zelle®.

 Zelle® and the Zelle®-related marks are wholly owned by Early Warning Services, LLC, and are used herein under license.

-Apple, the Apple logo, iPhone, iPad, Apple Watch and Touch ID are trademarks of Apple, Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, iPhone, iPad, Apple Watch and Touch ID are trademarks of Apple, Inc., dontcha know.
+Registered in the U.S. and pretty much everywhere.